-The type of food you take on adventures depends on the length of your trip and personal preference.
+The types of food you take on outdoor adventures depends on the length of your trip, and also personal preference.
 If you are planning a multi-day hike or strenuous expedition, then high energy lightweight food is a must.
 Your body needs adequate calories and fuel to keep going.
 Many adventurers go by the idea that food is fuel, choosing food sources based on calorific content rather than taste or nutritional value.

 Nuts and seeds

 Nuts and seeds aren’t only high energy but also rich in many essential fatty acids and protein.
 Trail mixes with a combination of nuts, seeds, and dried fruit are ideal as snacks to sustain you on the go.
 They taste good and contain a mix of nutritional ingredients such as iron, vitamin A, and vitamin C. Nuts and seeds also have a high shelf life and don’t require any preparation.
 Be careful to choose an unsalted version so as not to end up dehydrated.